SherryLabs/sherry-sdk/docs/docs/api-reference/parameters/parameters.md

       { label: 'Yes - Support this proposal', value: true }, { label: 'No - Oppose this proposal', value: false }, ],
+    description: 'Cast your vote for or against the proposal.'
   },
 ];
 ```